mumoshu/crossover/README.md

 [![dockeri.co](https://dockeri.co/image/mumoshu/envoy-xds-configmap-loader)](https://hub.docker.com/r/mumoshu/envoy-xds-configmap-loader)

-The minimal and sufficient init/sidecar container to serve xDS files from Kubernetes configmaps in near real-time.

-`Envoy` discovers its various dynamic resources via "the filesystem" or by querying one or more management servers typically called "xDS servers".

-`envoy-xds-configmap-loader` is an implementation of xDS servers that serves such dynamic resources via the filesystem that is updated via Kubernetes configmaps.

-[Why not use configmap volumes?](https://github.com/mumoshu/envoy-xds-configmap-loader#why-not-use-configmap-volumes) Because it doesn't apply changes to the local disk in [a way Envoy wants](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/operations/runtime.html).
+**The minimal and sufficient xDS for [Envoy](https://www.envoyproxy.io/)** that helps Canary Deployment, without sacrificing Envoy's rich feature set.

 ## Features

-- **Minimal dependencies**
+- **Minimal Dependencies**
-- **Gradual migration path**
+- **Gradual Migration**
-- **Easy to maintain**: No gRPC/REST server to maintain.
-Distribute xDS data via Envoy's `local file` config-source.
+- **Understandable**
-- **Completeness**: Access to every feature Envoy provides. `envoy-xds-configmap-loader` makes no leaky abstraction on top.
+- **Feature Complete**: Access to every feature Envoy provides. `envoy-xds-configmap-loader` makes no leaky abstraction on top.

-### Minimal dependencies
+### Minimal Dependencies

-No dependencies other than Go standard library.
-No need for kubectl or client-go as we rely on the stable v1 configmaps only.
+Depends only on the Go standard library and [go-yaml](https://github.com/go-yaml/yaml).

+No need for `kubectl`, `client-go`, `apimachineary` or even Envoy's `go-control-plane`.

-### Gradual migration path / Easy to start
+### Gradual Migration

+You always start with a standard Envoy without `envoy-xds-configmap-loader`.
+If you're happy with that, keep using it and don't bother with adding additional moving part to the mix.

+Wanna do Canary Deployment with [Flagegr](https://github.com/weaveworks/flagger)?

+Got to need dynamically reconfiguring Envoy at runtime without time-consuming and unreliable reloads?

-Start with vanilla Envoy with static config.
-Later, turn on dynamic config with envoy-xds-configmap-loader.
+OK - Turn on dynamic config with `envoy-xds-configmap-loader`.

 Edit your static envoy configuration to load xDS from local files.
 Update local files via configmaps by adding `envoy-xds-configmap-loader` as an init container and a sidecar container of your Envoy pod.
 That's all you need to get started really!

-### Easy to maintain / Simple to understand
+### Understandable

 No gRPC, REST server or serious K8s controller to maintain and debug.

-`envoy-xds-configmap-loader` a simple golang program to get configmaps via K8s REST API, write their contents as local files, and renaming files to atomically update the files while notifying Envoy about the changes.
+`envoy-xds-configmap-loader` is a simple golang program that feeds only necessary parts of the config to Envoy via xDS.

+It fetches well-known K8s `ConfigMap` and SMI `TrafficSplit` resources via Kubernetes' REST API, write config files for Envoy, rename the files so that Envoy can atomically reconfigure itself.

-From Envoy's perspective, there's just xDS data stored at `/srv/runtime/current/*.yaml` in Envoy containers, that are read from Envoy's `local file` config-source.
+From Envoy's perspective, there's just xDS data stored at `/srv/runtime/current/*.yaml` visible from within Envoy, that are read from Envoy's standard `local file` config-source.

 ### Feature Complete

 Access to every feature Envoy provides. `envoy-xds-configmap-loader` makes no leaky abstraction on top of Envoy.

+You write regular Envoy config files. `envoy-xds-configmap-loader` just merges and syncs it to Envoy for you.

+## Design

+[Envoy](https://www.envoyproxy.io/) is able to reconfigure itself at runtime by reading local files or by querying one or more management servers called xDS servers.

+`envoy-xds-configmap-loader` is an implementation of xDS that translates configs stored in Kubernetes to Envoy primitives.

+It is an init container and a sidecar container for Envoy, deployed to your Kubernetes cluster along with Envoy, serving xDS.

+It continuously reads Kubernetes ConfigMap and [SMI TrafficSplit](https://github.com/deislabs/smi-spec/blob/master/traffic-split.md) resources, to generate and feed xDS resources to Envoy via the local filesystem.

+As it relies solely on the local filesystem to communicate with Envoy, it is transparent to the operator.
+You don't need any experience in gRPC, which is typically required for managing famous xDS implementations.
+Just `kubectl exec` into the Envoy pod and `cat` standard Envoy config files generated by the loader to debug.

+Thanks to Envoy's inotify support and Kubernetes' Watch API, any changes made via ConfigMap and TrafficSplit are still recongnizable by Envoy in near real-time.

+## Why not...

+[Why not use configmap volumes?](https://github.com/mumoshu/envoy-xds-configmap-loader#why-not-use-configmap-volumes) Because it doesn't apply changes to the local disk in [a way Envoy wants](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/operations/runtime.html).

+Why not write a gRPC server that translates SMI resources to xDS resources?
+Because I don't want to introduce a leaky abstraction.

 ## Use-cases